 The exhibition was called 'Re-start' this year because the natural stone industry worldwide had already gone into a small decline, notably in Italy, before the pandemic.
 The exhibition organisers wanted this year's exhibition to mark the beginning of a natural stone revival.

-It remains to be seen if the Xiamen Stone Fair in China, already postponed twice this year and opened after a fashion as an online event on 6 June, will go ahead on 27-30 October in Xiamen according to the latest re-reschedule.
+The Xiamen Stone Fair in China, already postponed twice this year and opened after a fashion as an online event on 6 June, has now also been cancelled.
+It had been rescheduled for 27-30 October in Xiamen but the Chinese believe this is still too soon in a world where coronavirus Covid-19 is still spreading.